Marlins vs. Cardinals Player Props Betting Odds

 Arenado Stats

-- Nolan Arenado has put up 86 hits with 14 doubles, two triples, 16 home runs and 23 walks.
+- Nolan Arenado has recorded 86 hits with 14 doubles, two triples, 16 home runs and 23 walks.
 He has driven in 55 runs with two stolen bases.

 Arenado Recent Games